jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 ### Handling a Shared Secret Cache Mismatch

 ## Key Agreements
 The next step is the generation of a secret for deriving SRTP keying material.
-ZRTP uses two key-exchange modes (DH and KEM) and two non-key-exchange modes (PreShared and Multistream), described in the following subsections.
+ZRTP uses for modes: DH, KEM, PreShared and Multistream, described in the following subsections.

-### Key Exchange modes
+### DH and KEM Modes {#DHandKEMModesSec}

 The purpose of the key exchange is for the two ZRTP endpoints to generate a new shared secret, s0.
 In addition, the endpoints discover if they have any cached or previously stored shared secrets in common, and they use them as part of the calculation of the session keys.
 Because the key exchange affects the state of the retained shared secret cache, only one in-process ZRTP key exchange may occur at a time between two ZRTP endpoints.
 Otherwise, race conditions and cache integrity problems will result.
 When multiple media streams are established in parallel between the same pair of ZRTP endpoints (determined by the ZIDs in the Hello messages), only one can be processed.
 Once that exchange completes with Confirm2 and Conf2ACK messages, another ZRTP key exchange can begin.
 This constraint does not apply when Multistream mode key agreement is used since the cached shared secrets are not affected.